-(a) Review and approval.
+(a)Review and approval.
 Development Plan Required.
 No development shall occur until a final development plan has been approved and certified.
-In addition to all requirements for development plans contained in Article 21.
-The Commission shall require an approved final development plan containing the information as required by Article 21; and, in addition, specifying Tthe number and type of dwelling units for each building and use of other structures shall be included.
-The Commission shall review the plan for provision of safe, convenient, efficient, and harmonious groupings of buildings in relation to their intended use; transportation and utilities in relation to the buildings served and general circulation needs; open space in relation to needs of the occupants; and for conformance to any other necessary requirements.
-The Project shall be planned to properly blend with all surrounding property.
+In addition to all requirements for development plans contained in Article 21, the number and type of dwelling units for each building and use of other structures shall be included.